-These methods are then amenable to being coded into software models for subsidence prediction, and there are a number of such software models available.
-One of the most widely used models that is available online, is the SDPS ((Subsidence Deformation Prediction System) software package developed by Professor Zach Agioutantis and others in the USA (Karmis et al, 1990; Karmis et al, 1992; Agioutantis and Karmis, 2013a; Agioutantis and Karmis, 2013b).
-Further information on this software is available through the US Office of Surface Mining, Reclamation and Enforcement (OSMRE, 2018).
+These methods can then be coded into software models for subsidence prediction.
+A number of such software models are available.
+One of the most widely used models available online is the SDPS (Subsidence Deformation Prediction System) software package developed by Professor Zach Agioutantis and others in the USA (Karmis et al. 1990; Karmis et al. 1992; Agioutantis and Karmis 2013a; Agioutantis and Karmis 2013b).
+Further information on this software is available through the US Office of Surface Mining, Reclamation and Enforcement (OSMRE 2018).

-Once again, a word of caution is given regarding the application of any of these types of influence function methods.
-Firstly, as with any subsidence prediction method, they should only be used parametrically, or after calibration with good quality actual data, before being used to make absolute subsidence predictions.
+Again, caution is needed regarding the application of any of these types of influence function methods.
+Firstly, as with any subsidence prediction method, they should only be used parametrically, or after calibration with goodquality actual data, before being used to make absolute subsidence predictions.
 Secondly, such models are mathematically designed based on conventional subsidence behaviour, so they should not be used to attempt to predict non-conventional behaviour - even where an irregular surface topography can be coded into the application software (as is available in SDPS, for example).
-This variable surface topography purely provides for different depths of cover in the prediction software but does not currently model the complex stress interactions that are a key part of non-conventional subsidence behaviour and so will not predict the types of non-conventional effects and impacts that are observed under such conditions.
+This variable surface topography purely provides for different depths of cover in the prediction software; it does not currently model the complex stress interactions that are a key part of non-conventional subsidence behaviour and so will not predict the types of non-conventional effects and impacts that are observed under such conditions.

 Figure 28.
-Prediction of subsidence, tilt and strain using the IPM (source: Waddington & Kay, 2001)
+Prediction of subsidence, tilt and strain using the IPM (Waddington and Kay 2001)

-5.3 Numerical Methods
+4.3 Numerical methods

 Numerical modelling of mine subsidence has been a goal of numerous researchers and consultants for decades, with mixed success until recently.
-Many initial attempts used continuum models such as finite element or finite difference software codes which required considerable "calibration" before they were able to replicate any form of typical subsidence behaviour - even under flat surface terrain.
+Many initial attempts used continuum models such as finite element or finite difference software codes which required considerable calibration before they were able to replicate any form of typical subsidence behaviour - even under flat surface terrain.
 Although early modelling was able to predict the maximum subsidence, it often struggled to replicate the observed angle of draw behaviour typical of conventional subsidence.
-One of the problems in being able to numerically model subsidence realistically, was the inability of such models to replicate the large-scale nature and extent of deformation and failure, such as bedding plane shear, bed separation, large-scale shear displacement and failure on joints and near-vertical fracture planes.
+One of the obstacles to being able to numerically model subsidence realistically was the inability of such models to replicate the large-scale nature and extent of deformation and failure, such as bedding plane shear, bed separation, large-scale shear displacement and failure on joints and near-vertical fracture planes.

 More recent numerical modelling success has come as a result of using the various types of discrete-element codes that allow for large displacements on discontinuities and failure planes.
-Figures 29 and 30 were published by Zhang et al. (2014) and show examples of good, well-correlated predictions of vertical subsidence and horizontal displacement on an irregular surface terrain, using the UDEC software code developed by Itasca.
-UDEC is a two-dimensional discrete-element code, but there is also a three-dimensional equivalent, 3DEC, which is extremely powerful for modelling mining geometries in three dimensions, providing sufficient computer power is available to apply to a realistically sized model.
+Figure 29 and Figure 30, published by Zhang et al. (2014), show examples of good, well-correlated predictions of vertical subsidence and horizontal displacement on an irregular surface terrain, using the Universal Distinct Element Code (UDEC) software code developed by Itasca.
+UDEC is a 2D discrete-element code; there is also a 3D equivalent, 3DEC, which is extremely powerful for modelling mining geometries in three dimensions, provided sufficient computer power is available to apply to a realistically sized model.

-Modelling a two-dimensional plane strain vertical section through a regular mining geometry is a useful starting point, to enable prediction of the overburden response to the coal extraction (and caving, if extraction width is sufficiently wide) and the surface subsidence outcomes.
-Such models allow for detailed representation of the different overburden strata units, and the different types of discontinuity present, such as bedding planes, joints, faults etc. Material properties can be assigned to these different discontinuities to define their behaviour in tension, compression and also shear, parallel to the discontinuity planes.
+Modelling a 2D plane strain vertical section through a regular mining geometry is a useful starting point, to enable prediction of the overburden response to the coal extraction (and caving, if extraction width is sufficiently wide) and the surface subsidence outcomes.
+Such models allow for detailed representation of the different overburden strata units and the different types of discontinuity present, such as bedding planes, joints and faults.
+Material properties can be assigned to these different discontinuities to define their behaviour in tension and compression and also shear, parallel to the discontinuity planes.